Electronics and machinery controls

 The course is designed to introduce the student to basic electronics with the goal of designing circuits to control model industrial machinery.

 We will only meet every other week as there are many circuits that students will be building on their own through the learning lab.
 Our class time will be used to give students experience in modifying previously built circuits to fit particular applications and control models.
+Often after the two hour class, we will follow with a two hour lab period to allow the students time to work on their models.
+Please make sure the two hours following class would be open in your schedule.
+The class will meet four times and cost around $250.
+The students will be learning a lot of the electronics from internet.

 I am hoping that this course will leave the student with the desire to continue building circuits and models to control with them.
 I recommend Fischer Technik as the best building system for our models.
 During class times, the students will be using my own collection of Fischer for building their in-class models.
 Due to the lab nature of this course, it is not available to online students, however, with some personal initiative, most students outside of the Escondido area should be able to understand how to build many applications just through the learning lab.
 Please see below for detailed pictures and a video of the Fischer Technik packing machine shown at the top of this page.